 Switching to whole grains instead of refined carbohydrates can significantly improve not just bodyweight but your overall health in general, which is why some of the healthiest places in the world eat these grains on a daily basis.
 You can try a whole grain slice of toast topped with avocado or eggs, or switch up your breakfast completely and try some oatmeal for higher fiber.

 Fast food breakfast

-Fast food is easy and affordable, but it, unfortunately, comes with a long list of health-related consequences.
+Fast food is easy and affordable, but it unfortunately comes with a long list of health-related consequences.
 For one, fast food can be high in trans fats, which when consumed regularly have been found to lead to things obesity, heart disease, and diabetes.
 In fact, most research suggests we eliminate trans fats from our diets completely.

 Trans fats can specifically lead to more weight gain in the abdominal area, which was discovered after a study on postmenopausal women in Nutrition & Diabetes.
 Another study focusing on Iranian adults concluded that fast food consumption was related to an increase in metabolic syndrome, which includes conditions like abdominal obesity, high blood pressure, and high cholesterol.

 Specialty coffee drinks

 Coffee by itself can actually be beneficial to weight loss.
 If consumed black or without a lot of cream or sugar, it can help by boosting your metabolism and energizing you throughout the day.
-Unfortunately, specialty coffee drinks that many of us get in the habit of ordering at our favorite cafe are full of sugar and added calories from fat.
+Unfortunately, specialty coffee drinks that many of us get in the habit of ordering at our favorite cafe are full of sugar and calories from fat.

 Beverages made with added sugar, such as specialty coffee drinks, soda, and sugary fruit juices have been linked to a number of health problems, including weight gain and abdominal obesity.
 Harvard Health even emphasizes that drinks with added sugar can sometimes be worse than sugar-heavy foods because these beverages come with little to no nutrients whatsoever.